chromium/chromium/tools/crates/create_update_cl.md

          - Record `does-not-implement-crypto` instead of `crypto-safe` if the crate does not implement crypto.
          - Record a lower-numbered `ub-risk-N` if appropriate.
+    - And also note that if the crate is currently covered by an exemption in `config.toml`, then we want to bump the exemption instead of providing a delta audit that is baselined on an exemption.
+      Note that `config.toml` shouldn't be edited manually - please edit `vet_config.toml.hbs` and regenerate `config.toml` by running
+      `tools/crates/run_gnrt.py vendor`.
 1. Follow the cargo vet instructions to inspect diffs and certify the results
     - Note that special guidelines may apply to delta audits (TODO: Land the [PR here](https://github.com/google/rust-crate-audits/pull/16)).